 Lewisia rediviva Pursh

-Bitter root, Oregon bitter-root
+Bitter Root, Oregon Bitter-root

 USDA Symbol: LERE7

 A low, little plant with comparatively big, deep pink to nearly white flowers that bloom on short stalks, nearly within a rosette of narrow succulent leaves.
-During mid-summer, Oregon bitter-root is dormant.
+During mid-summer, Oregon Bitter-root is dormant.
 In late summer the stout taproot bears a low rosette of cylindrical, succulent leaves which remain green over winter and disappear after the plant has flowered.
 As snows recede, one-several showy flowers are borne on low stems.
 The flowers are the largest of the genus, (up to 2 in. across), with numerous white to rose petals surrounding a cluster of stamens.

-Of the several pretty species of ground-hugging Lewisias, this one is the Montana state flower and perhaps the most showy.
+Of the several pretty species of ground-hugging Lewisia, this one is the Montana state flower and perhaps the most showy.
 It was first collected by Meriwether Lewis of the Lewis and Clark expedition, who is honored by the genus name.

 Plant Characteristics

-Duration: Perennial Habit: Herb Flower:
+Duration: PerennialHabit: Herb

 Bloom Information